 We start off with lots of stock footage of Hawaii!
 Liz (AnnaLynne McCord from 90210, the new one.) is like a fine wine, she gets better with age.
-Her and her husband, Andrew are on a 10 year anniversary get away.
-They left their kids with the grandparents and have a lavish beach house AND he gifts her wa ugly ass Tiffany’s watch.
+She and her husband, Andrew, are on a 10th-anniversary getaway.
+They left their kids with the grandparents and have a lavish beach house, AND he gifts her an ugly ass Tiffany’s watch.
 (Liz loves diamonds, just like Liz Taylor!)
 Later that night, Liz and Andrew have sexy time while someone watches and say they love each other before passing out for the night.

-The next morning, Liz awakes to find her husband and more importantly her watch missing!
-Liz wanders around the house saying Andrew for a long time.
+The next morning, Liz awakes to find her husband, and more importantly, her watch is missing!
+Liz wanders around the house, saying Andrew for a long time.
 Then she notices that she has blood on her neck and hands.
-She also sees some baking supplies spilt in the kitchen, very ominous!
+She also sees some baking supplies spilled in the kitchen, very ominous!
 The police show up and try their best to be good actors, but we know how police are in these movies.
 TERRIBLE.
-The police find Andrew’s body (maybe?) burning in the backyard and take Liz away in handcuffs.
+The cops find Andrew’s body (maybe?) burning in the backyard and take Liz away in handcuffs.
 Liz’s mom (who is a lawyer) gets her out on bail and back to the mainland to take care of her kids.
 Her mom is more concerned with Andrew living a double life and lying to Liz than him being dead.

 At the funeral, Andrew’s parents accuse Liz of murdering their son and kick her AND the kids out of the funeral.
 Speaking of the kids, they also don’t seem too concerned that their dad is dead.
 They are worried about going to school and getting made fun of because everyone on social media is saying that Liz killed Andrew.
 While leaving school after dropping off her kids, Liz gets arrested for manslaughter, obstructing justice by hiding a body.
 They haul her off in a cop car.

 In court, Liz is brought out in an orange jumpsuit.
 She looks terrible and looks even worse when her bail is not granted.
 Liz heads to overflow with other inmates, they are all POC’s and are surprised a white girl didn’t make bail.
-One inmate tells Liz that she needs to take matters in her own hands by making friends inside prison, she also tells Liz to not trust the cops.
+One inmate tells Liz that she needs to take matters in her own hands by making friends inside the prison.
+She also tells Liz not to trust the cops.

-In Hawaii, Liz meets with a man named Gabriel who is a worker at the hotel.
+In Hawaii, Liz meets with a man named Gabriel, who is a worker at the hotel.
 Gabriel asks Liz if she has any enemies.
-The body is not andrews, and it seems very premetitative.
-Since things work differently on the island Gabriel promises to help her.
+The body is not Andrew’s, and it seems very premeditative.
+Since things work differently on the island, Gabriel promises to help her.
 He is a part of the underground system that the prison ladies arranged.
 They sneak onto the property where the murder took place and find it in the exact same condition.
-They look for fingerprints on a glass they find on the floor and then they hear a sound.
+They look for fingerprints on a glass they find on the floor, and then they hear a sound.
 Gabriel goes to investigate and is attacked by a man named Jesse.
-Jesse was convicted of murder by Liz years ago and he is enacting his revenge.
+Jesse was convicted of murder by Liz years ago, and he is enacting his revenge.

 Liz faces no repercussions for breaking out of jail and fleeing the country.
-She instead pays it forward like the lady truck driver told her to and visits her cellmates in jail.
-She introduces them to her family and brags about starting her own women focused law practice.
-Liz may be the worst or this movie may be the worst.
+She instead pays it forward like the lady truck driver told her to and visits her cellmates in prison.
+She introduces them to her family and brags about starting her own women-focused law practice.
+Liz may be the worst, or this movie may be the worst.
 Or BOTH!

 Minority Report: Jesse & Gabriell.
-The police, female truck driver, and the female inmates.
+The police, female truck drivers, and female inmates.
 This movie was very problematic with the whole “White Savior” trope.

 This is what AnnaLynne McCord’s career has come to?
 I feel bad for her.